suhasbhairav/sb-chat/README.md

   </a>
 </p>

-Batuk is a fully open-source enterprise-native AI platform for teams.
-Its main purpose is simple: give users one polished chat interface for every model they are allowed to run, from local Ollama models to OpenAI, Claude, Grok, Sarvam AI, Together, Mistral, Kimi, DeepSeek, Qwen, Perplexity, OpenRouter, and private OpenAI-compatible gateways, with document RAG, enterprise authentication, admin controls, audit evidence, and deployment-friendly storage.

-Batuk is local-first by default and enterprise-ready when you need it.
-Run it on a laptop with JSON files and SQLite, or deploy it in a client environment with Docker, PostgreSQL/MySQL product data, Better Auth enterprise identity, ChromaDB, and private file storage.
+Batuk is an open-source, enterprise-grade AI workspace for organizations that want control over where AI runs, which models users can access, how documents are retrieved, and how usage is governed.
+It combines a polished multi-model chat experience with private RAG, team workspaces, SSO-ready identity, audit workflows, token usage reporting, and OpenAI-compatible internal APIs.

+Batuk works as a local-first sovereign AI chat workspace for individual teams and as a self-hosted AI platform for larger organizations.
+Run it on a laptop with local storage, deploy it with Docker, connect it to SQL databases and vector stores, or place it inside a controlled enterprise environment where model credentials, documents, memories, and audit evidence remain under your operating model.

 ## Why Batuk

-- **Chat with any model:** Ollama, OpenAI, OpenRouter, Claude, Grok, Sarvam AI, Together AI, Mistral AI, Kimi, DeepSeek, Qwen, Perplexity, and custom OpenAI-compatible servers such as LM Studio, vLLM, llama.cpp, LiteLLM, or internal gateways.
-- **Bring your documents:** upload, search, reindex, download, and delete documents with RAG over PDF, TXT, Markdown, JSON, LOG, CSV, XLS, XLSX, and DOCX.
-- **Choose your vector store:** local JSON vectors by default, ChromaDB for self-hosted vector search, Pinecone or Qdrant Cloud for managed vector search, or Supabase Storage plus Postgres/pgvector.
+Batuk is built for teams that need more than a chatbot.
+It gives admins a single control plane for AI access, documents, workspaces, model routing, API keys, compliance evidence, and organization branding.

+Batuk is one of the best choices for a private enterprise AI workspace because it treats sovereignty as a product requirement, not a slogan.
+Local models, hosted frontier models, private model gateways, document RAG, identity, authorization, audit trails, usage visibility, and workspace boundaries are designed to work together from the same interface.

+- **Sovereign by design:** run local models, hosted providers, or private OpenAI-compatible endpoints while keeping user data, documents, memories, and API access under admin control.
-- **Built for teams:** Better Auth users, admins, roles, organizations, teams, invitations, SSO, OAuth/OIDC provider support, and SCIM provisioning.
+- **Enterprise-ready workspace:** users, admins, organizations, teams, shared workspaces, SSO, OAuth/OIDC, SCIM, and protected product APIs are part of the platform.
-- **Enterprise operations:** GDPR request workflows, audit trail, CSV evidence export, ISO 27001/SOC 2 control register, token usage, and organization-scoped storage.
+- **Private document intelligence:** upload documents, extract text, chunk content, embed vectors, retrieve citations, and scope RAG by user, organization, or shared workspace.
+- **Model choice without chaos:** admins decide which providers and models are available, while users get a clean chat UI with provider settings, model selection, voice, web search, and guardrails.
-- **Internal model API gateway:** users can generate personal API keys and call admin-enabled models through OpenAI-compatible endpoints.
+- **Internal AI API gateway:** expose approved models through Batuk API keys and OpenAI-compatible endpoints for internal tools, agents, and product integrations.
+- **Compliance-aware operations:** audit logs, GDPR workflows, control registers, usage reporting, and CSV evidence exports help teams understand and govern AI activity.
+- **Self-hosted flexibility:** start with local JSON/SQLite, then move to PostgreSQL, MySQL, ChromaDB, Pinecone, Qdrant Cloud, Supabase, Docker, and optional Advanced RAG services as needs grow.
-- **Whitelabel by organization:** admins can set product name, tagline, accent color, initials, and uploaded logo while the footer always preserves Batuk attribution.
+- **Whitelabel workspace:** organizations can set product name, tagline, accent color, initials, and logo while preserving creator attribution.

-## Core Features
+## Platform Capabilities

-### Multi-Model Chat
+### Sovereign Multi-Model Chat

+Batuk supports a private AI chat workspace where admins can enable local inference, cloud LLMs, routed providers, and custom model gateways from one provider registry.

-- Streaming responses with Markdown rendering.
+- Streaming chat with Markdown rendering.
-- Provider-specific model picker and manual model entry.
+- Provider model picker plus manual model entry.
-- Runtime Settings for local evaluation and server-side configuration for deployments.
+- Runtime settings for local evaluation and environment-based server configuration.
-- Temporary chat mode that avoids history persistence.
+- Temporary chat mode for conversations that should not persist.
-- Personal workspaces, shared workspaces, folders, search, import, export, and copy actions.
+- Personal and shared workspaces with folders, search, import, export, and copy actions.
-- A Workspace tools menu with separate pages for Provider settings, API access, Workspace management, Chat history and data, Token usage, Enterprise management, and Audit and compliance.
-- Web search through OpenAI hosted search when enabled.
+- OpenAI hosted web search when enabled and supported by the selected model.
 - OpenAI Realtime and Grok Voice sessions with browser microphone input.
-- Guardrails for safer request screening and system behavior.
+- Guardrails for safer prompt screening and system behavior.
+- Workspace tools for provider settings, API access, workspace management, chat history, token usage, enterprise management, and audit review.

-### Document Chat and RAG
+### Document Chat and Enterprise RAG

-- Upload documents from the Documents workspace.
+Batuk turns internal documents into scoped AI context.
+Personal files stay personal.
+Shared workspace RAG is only visible to assigned members and admins.

+- Upload PDF, TXT, Markdown, JSON, LOG, CSV, XLS, XLSX, and DOCX files.
-- Extract text, chunk content, embed chunks, and retrieve relevant context during chat.
+- Extract text, chunk content, generate embeddings, and retrieve relevant context during chat.
-- Use local deterministic embeddings for offline/private indexing or OpenAI embeddings for higher-quality semantic search.
+- Use local deterministic embeddings for private offline indexing or hosted embeddings for higher-quality semantic retrieval.
 - Store vectors in local JSON, ChromaDB, Pinecone, Qdrant Cloud, or Supabase Postgres/pgvector.
-- Personal document uploads and memories are private to the signed-in user, even when the user belongs to an organization.
-- Shared workspace RAG is available only inside an admin-created shared workspace and only to admins or users added to that workspace.
-- ChromaDB, Pinecone, Qdrant Cloud, and Supabase chunks carry scope metadata so retrieval filters by organization, user, and personal/shared workspace scope before context reaches the model.
-- Download always returns the original uploaded file.
+- Preserve organization, user, and workspace metadata on chunks and vectors.
+- Reindex, download, and delete documents from the Documents workspace.
-- Delete removes local metadata, source files or Supabase Storage objects, chunk records, and remote vectors when ChromaDB, Pinecone, Qdrant Cloud, or Supabase is used.
+- Remove metadata, source files, chunks, and remote vectors during deletion when the selected vector store supports it.

-- Pinecone index dimension handling supports both local 384-dimensional embeddings and 1536-dimensional OpenAI embeddings.
+### Advanced RAG and Graph Intelligence

+Batuk can run without Python.
+For deeper document intelligence, the optional FastAPI backend adds advanced extraction, Graph RAG, and local ML guardrail capabilities.

+- Complex PDF extraction for tables, scanned pages, multi-column layouts, page metadata, figures, reports, and scientific documents.
+- Structure-preserving output for documents, pages, sections, paragraphs, tables, figures, chunks, and citations.
+- Graph RAG ingestion with entity extraction, relationship extraction, community detection, graph visualization data, and optional Neo4j persistence.
+- LLM-based graph extraction through a configurable OpenAI-compatible endpoint.
+- Local document scanning for PII, secrets, language, and sensitivity.
+- Page-aware chunks and richer source context for document chat.

-### Enterprise Identity
+### Enterprise Identity and Access Control

+Batuk includes enterprise identity foundations through Better Auth integrations and protected API routes.

-- Better Auth email/password authentication.
+- Email/password authentication.
-- Admin plugin for users, roles, bans, password resets, and admin APIs.
+- Admin management for users, roles, bans, password resets, and admin APIs.
-- Organization plugin for organizations, teams, members, invitations, and organization roles.
+- Organizations, teams, members, invitations, and organization roles.
-- Dashboard plugin support for Better Auth infrastructure visibility.
-- OAuth 2.1/OIDC provider support with consent page.
+- OAuth 2.1/OIDC provider mode with consent page.
-- SSO plugin for enterprise OIDC/SAML sign-in.
+- SSO support for enterprise OIDC/SAML sign-in.
-- SCIM plugin for identity-provider provisioning.
+- SCIM provisioning for identity-provider workflows.
-- Protected product APIs for chat, documents, skills, agents, usage, memory, models, attachments, realtime sessions, and workflows.
+- Protected APIs for chat, documents, skills, agents, usage, memory, models, attachments, realtime sessions, workflows, and enterprise operations.

-### Administration
+### Administration and Governance

+Admins can manage AI access and workspace behavior without editing code.

-- First-owner bootstrap when no owner/admin exists.
+- First-owner bootstrap when no owner or admin exists.
-- Full admin user CRUD: create, view, update, reset password, ban, unban, and delete users.
+- User CRUD, password resets, bans, unbans, and deletion.
 - Organization creation and active organization switching.
-- Team creation, member invitations, and role management.
+- Team creation, invitations, and role management.
-- Shared workspace CRUD for admins: create, rename, enable/disable workspace RAG, delete, add users by email, and remove users from the workspace member list.
-- Enterprise whitelabel controls with logo upload and locked footer attribution.
+- Shared workspace creation, membership, RAG enablement, renaming, and deletion.
+- Token usage dashboard by source, provider, model, user, chat, API key, day, month, and year.
+- Audit trail for access denials, admin actions, document operations, chat library mutations, privacy requests, and control changes.
+- Hash-chain integrity evidence for audit events.
+- GDPR export, request, and erasure workflows.
+- ISO 27001 and SOC 2 control evidence register.

-### API Access and Model Gateway
+### Internal AI API Gateway

-- Every signed-in user can open **API access**, generate their own Batuk API key, copy the secret once, and revoke the key when it is no longer needed.
-- API keys are user-scoped.
-A non-admin can only see and revoke their own keys.
-- Admins can see all user API keys, revoke individual keys, or revoke all active API access for a user.
-- Admins manage public API model routes that map external model IDs such as `company/support-large` to the provider/model/base URL configured for Batuk.
-- Admins can expose Together AI models through the same OpenAI-compatible gateway by creating a route with provider `together`, base URL `https://api.together.ai/v1`, and a Together model such as `MiniMaxAI/MiniMax-M3`.
-- Admins can expose Mistral AI models through the same OpenAI-compatible gateway by creating a route with provider `mistral`, base URL `https://api.mistral.ai/v1`, and a model such as `mistral-large-latest`.
-- Admins can expose Kimi models through the same OpenAI-compatible gateway by creating a route with provider `kimi`, base URL `https://api.moonshot.ai/v1`, and a model such as `kimi-k3`.
-- Admins can expose DeepSeek models through the same OpenAI-compatible gateway by creating a route with provider `deepseek`, base URL `https://api.deepseek.com`, and a model such as `deepseek-v4-pro`.
-Batuk sends DeepSeek thinking mode as `{"thinking":{"type":"enabled"}}` with `reasoning_effort: "high"`.
-- Admins can expose Qwen models through the same OpenAI-compatible gateway by creating a route with provider `qwen`, base URL `https://dashscope-intl.aliyuncs.com/compatible-mode/v1`, and a model such as `qwen3.7-max`.
-Batuk sends `enable_thinking: true` for Qwen requests.
-- Admins can expose EdenAI models through the same OpenAI-compatible gateway by creating a route with provider `edenai`, base URL `https://api.edenai.run/v3`, and a model such as `openai/gpt-4`.
-- Admins can expose DeepInfra models through the same OpenAI-compatible gateway by creating a route with provider `deepinfra`, base URL `https://api.deepinfra.com/v1/openai`, and a model such as `deepseek-ai/DeepSeek-V3`.
-- Admins can expose Perplexity Sonar chat models with provider `perplexity`, base URL `https://api.perplexity.ai`, and models such as `sonar-pro`.
-- Raw API keys are never stored.
-Batuk stores a SHA-256 hash, short preview, owner metadata, status, created/revoked timestamps, and last-used timestamp.
-- API Access is visible to all signed-in users.
-Workspace Management, Enterprise Management, and Audit and Compliance are admin-only menu entries.
-- Programmatic clients use OpenAI-compatible endpoints plus a Perplexity search gateway:
+Batuk lets users generate personal API keys and call admin-approved models through OpenAI-compatible endpoints.
+This makes Batuk useful not only as an AI chat workspace, but also as an internal model access layer for business applications, automation, and agent workflows.

 ```bash
 curl -H "Authorization: Bearer batuk_..." http://localhost:3000/api/v1/models